Depositing and Reporting Withheld Taxes: Federal

 Reporting Nonpayroll Withholding on Forms 945 and 945-A

-Employers must make deposits and file reports for amounts withheld during the year from nonpayroll items using Form 945, Annual Return of Withheld Federal Income Tax.
+Employers must make deposits and file reports for amounts withheld during the year from nonpayroll items using IRS Form 945, Annual Return of Withheld Federal Income Tax.
 These items include pensions, annuities, backup withholding, and gambling winnings.
 Withheld nonpayroll amounts that have not yet been deposited when Form 945 is filed must be included with the form when it is submitted.

 Form 945 is filed with the IRS electronically on an annual basis, by January 31 of the following year, but deposits may need to be made on a semimonthly or monthly basis, depending on the amount of all liabilities involved, using Form 945-A, Annual Record of Federal Tax Liability.
 Form 945 need not be filed if the employer does not have nonpayroll amounts due in a year.